kvinay7/Insurance/README.md

 # Software Design and Development in Java
 Software development is the process of designing, building, and maintaining software applications for various platforms such as web, mobile, desktop, and embedded systems.
 It encompasses a wide range of tasks including planning, requirement gathering, architecture design, coding, testing, deployment, and maintenance.

 <details>
+  <summary><h2>Designing Class Diagram</h2></summary>

+### 1. **Understand the Purpose of the Application**
+   - Determine what you need the diagram to represent.
+Are you modeling a specific part of a system, or the entire system?
+Clarify the scope of the design.
+Analyze user needs and system constraints.
+Understand expected system interactions and workflows ([System Modelling](https://github.com/kvinay7/Insurance/blob/main/Use%20Case%20Diagram.pdf)).
+   - <details>
   <summary><h2>Functional Requirements of Insurance Application</h2></summary>

 1. **User Registration**